Cynthia Clark

-Cynthia Zang Facer Clark FRSS (born April 1, 1942) is an American statistician known for her work improving the quality of data in the Federal Statistical System of the United States, and especially in the National Agricultural Statistics Service.
+Cynthia Zang Facer Clark FRSS (born April 1, 1942) is an American statistician known for her work improving the quality of data in the federal statistical system, and especially in the National Agricultural Statistics Service.
 She has also served as the president of the Caucus for Women in Statistics and the Washington Statistical Society.
 As of 2018 she is executive director of the Council of Professional Associations on Federal Statistics.

 Early life and education

 Clark was born on April 1, 1942, the daughter of banker Joseph Elmer Facer and his wife Flora Burnell Zang Facer.
 She grew up in Colorado, and was part of the class of 1960 at East High School in Denver.
-She graduated in 1963 from Mills College, where she majored in mathematics, and in the same year married Glenn Willet Clark, with whom she had six children.
+She graduated in 1963 from Mills College, where she majored in mathematics, and in the same year married Glenn Willett Clark, with whom she had six children.

 She earned a master's degree from the University of Denver in 1964.

 She came to Iowa State University planning to continue in pure mathematics, but completed her Ph.D. there in 1977 in statistics.
-Her dissertation was Convergence and Ergodicity for Conditional Distributions, and was supervised by Herbert T. David.
+Her dissertation was titled Convergence and ergodicity for conditional distributions: theory and applications, and was supervised by Herbert T. David.